7RingsOfSaturn/Roblox-Server-List-Fetcher/README.md

 1. Download and Run the script using Node.
     *`node Index.js`*

-2. Paste in a game's URL.
+2. Paste in a game's URL and press enter.

 ### Example